Deepest sensitivity to wavelike dark photon dark matter with superconducting radio frequency cavities: The scan rate for an ultrahigh Q haloscope

-\emph{The scan rate for an ultrahigh Q haloscope.}---The haloscope scan rate is strongly dependent on the SNR, where $\snr = (P_S/P_n)\sqrt{b \Delta t}$~\cite{doi:10.1063/1.1770483, Peng:2000hd}. $P_n$ is the noise power, $b$ is the frequency bin width, and $\Delta t$ is the integration time. $P_n$ is the combination of the cavity's blackbody radiation and the receiver's Johnson noise.
-The noise power can be expressed as $P_n= k_b b T_n$, where $k_b$ is the Boltzmann constant, and $T_n$ is the system noise temperature referenced to the cavity.
+The haloscope scan rate is strongly dependent on the signal-to-noise ratio (SNR), where $\snr = (P_S/P_n)\sqrt{b \Delta t}$~\cite{doi:10.1063/1.1770483, Peng:2000hd}. $P_n$ is the noise power, $b$ is the frequency bin width, and $\Delta t$ is the integration time. $P_n$ is the combination of the cavity's blackbody radiation and the receiver's Johnson noise.
+The noise power can be expressed as $P_n= k_b b T_n$, where $k_b$ is the Boltzmann constant, and $T_n$ is the system noise temperature referenced to the cavity output.

-It is common for a microwave haloscope experiment to implement an isolator at nearly the same temperature as the cavity.
+It is common for a microwave haloscope experiment to implement a circulator at the same temperature as the cavity.
 For such a system, $T_n$ is constant and independent of the cavity detuning $\Delta$ and cavity coupling $\beta$~\cite{ALKENANY201711}.
+In other words, the noise temperature is expected to be the same inside and outside the cavity bandwidth.

-If $\ql >> \qdm$, the cavity width is smaller than the dark matter halo lineshape width $\dfdm$.
+If $\ql >> \qdm$, the cavity width is smaller than the dark matter halo line shape width $\dfdm$.
 The resulting dark matter signal will follow the Lorentzian cavity response with bandwidth $\Delta f_c = f_0/\ql$.
 Fortunately, a haloscope is sensitive to a distribution of possible dark photon rest masses corresponding to the cavity resonant frequency $f_c$.
-In other words, a single cavity tuning step can probe the entire dark matter lineshape bandwidth, and the tuning steps need only to be comparable to $\dfdm$.
+In other words, a single cavity tuning step can probe the entire dark matter line shape bandwidth, and the tuning steps need only to be comparable to $\dfdm$.
+However, this scanning strategy would be sensitive to the virialized portion of dark matter.
+Any component of dark matter with a sharper dispersion could remain undetected by scanning in steps of $\dfdm$.